-All students participating in LMSVSD programs or activities will comply with LMSVSD policies, rules and regulations, pursue their studies and obey the valid authority of LMSVSD staff.
-Any student who feels another participant is disrupting the student's learning environment is strongly encouraged to report that misconduct to a LMSVD staff member.
+All students participating in LMSVSD programs or activities will comply with LMSVSD policies, rules and regulations, pursue their studies and obey the valid authority of LMSVSD staff, any student who feels another participant is disrupting the student's learning environment is strongly encouraged to report that misconduct to a LMSVSD staff member.
 The LMSVSD staff member will, in turn, report to the designated LMSVSD staff member in charge of handling student complaints.
 LMSVSD staff expects all students enrolled in LMSVSD programs or activities to conduct themselves in a manner that enriches the educational environment and does not disrupt the learning process.
 LMSVSD believes all students enrolled in LMSVSD programs or activities should experience a positive learning environment.
-All students participating in LMSVSD programs or activities are expected to cooperate by respecting the rights of other participants, which includes the right to a learning environment free from disruptions.
-Student conduct includes conduct on school grounds, going to and from school and during recess and lunch periods.
+All students participants in LMSVSD programs or activities are expected to cooperate by respecting the rights of grounds, going to and from school and during recess and lunch periods.

 Every teacher has a duty to hold pupils accountable for their conduct on the way to and from school, and on the playground, or during recess.
-A teacher, vice principal, principal or any other certificated employee of a school district, shall not be subject to criminal prosecution or criminal penalties for the exercise, during the performance of his duties, of the same degree or physical control over a pupil that a parent would be legally privileged to exercise but which in no event shall exceed the amount of physical control reasonably necessary to maintain order, protect property, or protect the health and safety of pupils, or to maintain proper and appropriate conditions conducive to learning.
+A teacher, vice principal, principal or any other prosecution or criminal penalties for the exercise, during the performance of his duties, of the same degree or physical control over a pupil that a parent would be legally privileged to reasonably necessary to maintain order, protect property, or protect the health and safety of pupils, or to maintain proper and appropriate conditions conductive to learning.

-COMPREHENSIVE SCHOOL SAFETY PLAN-EC 32286, 32288
+COMPREHENSIVE SCHOOL SAFETY PLAN-EC 37286, 32288

 Each school is required to develop a school safety plan, which includes a comprehensive disaster preparedness plan.
-Copies of the school safety plan are available to read at the La Mesa-Spring Valley School District office, 4750 Date Ave., La Mesa, CA 91942, during normal business hours.
+Copies of the school safety plan are available to read at the La Mesa-Spring Valley School District office, 4750 Date Ave., La Mesa, CA 9:942, during normal business hours.

-La politica debe abordar las necesidades de los grupos de alumnos de alto riesgo.
+La política debe abordar las necesidades de los grupos de alumnos de alto riesgo.
 La definición de grupos de alto riesgo incluye (pero no se limita a):

-- Alumnos en duelo por suicidio - Alumnos con discapacidades, trastornos de salud mental y trastornos por abuso de sustancias - Jóvenes sin techo o en entornos fuera del hogar, como hogares de acogida - Alumnos
+- Alumnos en duelo por suicidio - Alumnos con discapacidades, trastornos de salud mental y trastornos por abuso de sustancias - Jôvenes sin techo o en entornos fuera del hogar, como hogares de acogida

+Alumnos